ray-project/ray/doc/source/tune/_tutorials/tune-wandb.rst

 One is the :ref:`WandbLogger <tune-wandb-logger>`, which automatically logs metrics reported to Tune to the Wandb API.

-The other one is the :ref:`WandbTrainableMixin <tune-wandb-mixin>`, which can be used with both the function API and a `Trainable` class.
+The other one is the :ref:`@wandb_mixin <tune-wandb-mixin>` decorator, which can be used with the function API.
 It automatically initializes the Wandb API with Tune's training information.
-You can just use the Wandb API like you would normally do, e.g. using `wandb.log()` to log your training process.
+You can just use the Wandb API like you would normally do, e.g. using ``wandb.log()`` to log your training process.

+Please :doc:`see here for a full example </tune/examples/wandb_example>`.

 .. _tune-wandb-logger: